khaled312001/wasila-website/INTERNATIONALIZATION_FIXES.md

 - `/en` (English version) - All content appears in English

 The language switching functionality works correctly, and there are no more mixed Arabic/English content issues on the English pages.

+**Final Check**: All hardcoded Arabic text has been successfully replaced with Laravel localization keys.
+The website now properly supports full internationalization.

 ## Files Modified